georgercarder/gfmt/README.md

 # gfmt

-### a basic script running goimports on a directory and checking basic style
+### a basic script running goimports recursively on a directory and checking basic style

 ### currently the style checked is only file line width and file length but more style rules will be check in future versions.